 Just about any GenXer is painfully familiar with the Food Pyramid, a government-produced graphic designed to convey the type and ratios of food Americans should eat to stay healthy.
 First unveiled in 1994, the Food Pyramid replaced the Food Wheel, which in 1984 replaced the Hassle-Free Daily Food Guide, first released in 1979.
 Each installment included changes and updates to reflect evolving standards and guidelines, and in 2005, the familiar Food Pyramid was replaced with the MyPyramid Food Guidance System, which was replaced in 2011 with the MyPlate graphic.

-America's fast food culture can be traced to 1921 in Wichita, Kan., where the first White Castle triggered a revolution in cuisine.
-Although fast food restaurants and their trademark drive-through windows were common sights across the country as far back as the 1950s, Americans over the last 50 years have devoured epic amounts of the cheap, delicious, and largely unhealthy burgers, and fries, cooked up every day by America's 50,000 fast food restaurants.
+America's fast-food culture can be traced to 1921 in Wichita, Kan., where the first White Castle triggered a revolution in cuisine.
+Although fast-food restaurants and their trademark drive-through windows were common sights across the country as far back as the 1950s, Americans over the last 50 years have devoured epic amounts of the cheap, delicious, and unhealthy burgers and fries, cooked up every day by America's 50,000 fast-food restaurants.
 McDonald's alone now sells 75 burgers a second.